How to fix a scraping door

 Step 1 - Assess the cause of the scraping

 Have a look around the door.
 The house may have moved slightly and the door is no longer square to frame or floor.
 This is seen as a gap that is wider at bottom than at top or vice versa.
 First, check all screws holding hinges are secure.
 If not, tighten.

 If you can’t get a screw to bite, remove the screw and fill the hole with glue and a matchstick, then drive the in screw again.
 If the door still scrapes the floor, run utility knife around bottom hinge to cut paint film.

-Undo screws.
-If they have been painted over many times, place screwdriver in screw slot and tap with a hammer to loosen screws and to make sure screwdriver blade can get proper purchase.
+Now it's time to start undoing screws.
+If they have been painted over many times, place the screwdriver in the screw slot and tap with a hammer.
+This will loosen the screws and ensure that screwdriver blade can get proper purchase.

-Pull hinge away and place 1mm shim of cardboard or timber to fit behind hinge.
-Screw hinge back and check door operation.
+Pull the hinge away from the door frame and place 1mm shim of cardboard or timber to fit behind hinge.
+Screw the hinge back and check door operation.
 It should have lifted the closing bottom edge slightly.
-If door still binds, try a second shim.
+If the door still scrapes the floor, try a second shim.
 This should fix it.
-If the door is binding very badly, you may actually need to take the door off and plane the bottom edge, but it’s always worth giving this simple fix a go first.
+If the door is still scraping badly, you may actually need to take the door off and plane the bottom edge, but it’s always worth giving this simple fix a go first.